sciencesowhat/sciencesowhat.github.io/_posts/2015-08-02-brain-from-scratch.markdown

 layout: post
 title: How do you make a brain from scratch?
 date: 2015-08-02
-tags: [brain, neurons, thought, human, jellyfish]
+tags: [brain, neurons, thought, human, jellyfish, evolution]
 comments: true
 landing: true
+description: Neurons recently found in jellyfish have made scientists rethink the origins of the brain as it seems that neurons may be able to evolve independetly.
 ---

 No one knows where neurons, the basic of human thought, come from.
 They are thought to have evolved once throughout the animal kingdom and perfected ever since.
 However, [the newly revealed DNA sequencing of a comb jelly called "Pacific sea gooseberry"](http://www.nature.com/nature/journal/v510/n7503/full/nature13400.html)<sup>1</sup> indicates this is not the case, as it has evolved its own neural system *independently* of any other sea jelly.